yt-project/yt/doc/source/visualizing/geographic_projections_and_transforms.rst

     bbox=bbox)
     p = yt.SlicePlot(ds, "altitude", 'AIRDENS')

-If an option other than ``PlateCarree`` is desired, the plot projection type can be set with the ``set_mpl_projection`` function.
+If an option other than ``Mollweide`` is desired, the plot projection type can be set with the ``set_mpl_projection`` function.
 The next code block illustrates how to set the projection to a ``Robinson`` projection from the default `PlateCarree`.